Arizona State makes College Football Playoff with 45-19 win over Iowa State in Big 12 title game

 “Last year, they left a team out because of a quarterback (then-undefeated Florida State).
 We're 11-1 with our starting quarterback, having beat four ranked teams and we won the Big 12 championship,” Dillingham said.
 “We made a standard that the quarterback is that valuable ...
 I definitely think we should host a game.”

-Iowa State (10-3, No. 16 CFP), which already had the first 10-win season in the program’s 133-year history, trailed 24-10 before turnovers in its own territory on its first three drives after halftime.
-Arizona State capitalized with freshman Sam Leavitt throwing touchdowns each time.

-Xavier Guillory had TD catches of 8 and 21 yards in a 71-second span, and Skattebo turned a third-down swing pass into a 33-yard score for a 45-10 lead that he punctuated with one of his Heisman poses.
+Xavier Guillory had TD catches of 8 and 21 yards in a 71-second span after the Iowa State turnovers.
+Skattebo then turned a third-down swing pass into a 33-yard score for a 45-10 lead that he punctuated with one of his Heisman poses.

-There was a 47-yard run when he spun away at the line from defenders, then shrugged off another.
-Then right before halftime, he had a 53-yard run, again after contact at the line before twisting and turning past chasing Cyclones.
+Before his 3-yard TD, Skattebo had a 47-yard run when he spun away at the line from defenders, then shrugged off others.
+He had a 2-yard score in the final minute of the first half after a 53-yard run, again after contact at the line before twisting and turning through chasing Cyclones.

-Rocco Becht threw a touchdown in his 17th consecutive game for the Cyclones, including a 3-yarder to Carson Hansen on their opening drive for their only lead at 7-3.
-Becht completed 21 of 35 pass for 214 yards and two TDs.

-Becht returned to the game after being sacked on a fourth-down play early in the fourth quarter when linebacker Shamari Simmons was ejected for targeting.
+“He’s an ‘A’ player, and he played an ‘A’ game today,” Campbell said.
+“In these moments, you need your ‘A’ players to play ‘A’ football, and he certainly did it.”

 Big plays